Have questions about Wagemark? We’ve supplied answers to our top questions below. You can also send questions to email@example.com.

 The Wagemark Standard was developed to address the widening income gap between top and bottom earners which, in addition to undermining smart and sustainable business practices, has proven detrimental to economic growth and the existence of a healthy middle-income population.

-Organizations adopt Wagemark certification to publicly demonstrate their commitment to paying competitive, responsible and sustainable wages.
-Wagemark certification boosts morale and improves organizational transparency concerning compensation practices.
+Organizations register with Wagemark to publicly demonstrate their commitment to paying competitive, responsible and sustainable wages.
+Wagemark registration boosts morale and improves organizational transparency concerning compensation practices.

 Is there anything else like Wagemark around?